gknam/pubmed-top-authors/README.md

    In the terminal, *left*-click on `http://0.0.0.0:8080/` and select **Open**.

 ### Version 2
-*Data are fetched from a database file in this website's server.
-When the server starts, data are constantly fetched from Pubmed and saved into the database file in the background.*
+*Data can be fetched (1) the same way as Version 1 or (2) from a database file (DBF) stored in this website's server.
+The DBF (**database/pubmed.db**) contains data pre-fetched from Pubmed via [E-utilities](https://www.ncbi.nlm.nih.gov/books/NBK25501/).*

+**Data pre-fetching**: When the server starts (i.e. `flask` is run), data in XML format start getting fetched from Pubmed's FTP server ([baseline](http://bit.ly/2hMJru1) and [updatefiles](http://bit.ly/2y0kwcr)) and transferred into the DBF in the background.
+This continues until all update is finished.
+If the server is killed and resumed, update will resume from the last-fetched XML file.

+**Warning**: The DBF is initially empty, and complete update of the DBF is assumed to take a few *months*.

 1. Go to the branch for this version.